vhub-team/native-db/functions/0xBC72B5D7A1CBD54D.md

 # INTERIOR::IS_INTERIOR_SCENE

 ## Summary
-Chscks if the game is in an interior.
+Chscks if the game is in an interior

 ## Returns
 * **BOOL**